 The main research infrastructure of CERN is the Large Hadron Collider (LHC) and its experiments ATLAS, CMS, ALICE, LHCb, MoEDAL, LHCf and TOTEM.
 There is a number of “non-LHC” experiments too.
 In CERN different R&D activities are implemented, which are later used on experiments and within other technology development activities (e.g. magnets, superconductors, detectors, medical applications, etc.).
 The research infrastructure of CERN is used by about 12.000 users each year.

-Besides scientific and R&D activities CERN offers also various education and training schemes for Ph.D. students, engineers and administrative traineeships, summer schools, etc.
+Besides scientific and R&D activities CERN offers also various education and training schemes for Ph.D. students, engineers and administrative traineeships, summer schools, etc. More details about the Doctoral, Technical and Administrative Student programmes is available here.

 Each year CERN procures technologies, supplies and other services for about 550 mil.
 CHF to ensure operation of its research infrastructure.
 The main planned activity for following years is the upgrade of the LHC and of its main experiments.
 This upgrade is included in the ESFRI Roadmap.
 CERN supports also knowledge transfer activities and creation of spin-offs and provides the Member States with the development of business incubators CERN BIC.